 Always replace the cap once you have finished using your Soolantra cream.
 Press the cap down firmly and rotate it clockwise to lock the cap into place.

 You should apply Soolantra cream before applying other cosmetic products such as moisturisers and make-up.
 Wait for the areas to dry before applying other products to the face.

-Before you use Soolantra 1% cream, it's important to read the safety information leaflet supplied.
-This leaflet contains important information on using and storing Soolantra cream as well as complete lists of side effects and ingredients.
-You should retain this leaflet in case you need to refer to it again in the future.
+Before you use Soolantra 1% cream, it’s important to read the safety information leaflet supplied.
+This leaflet contains important information about Soolantra cream, including the full list of side effects, cautions and its ingredients.

-You can also view the patient information leaflet for Soolantra cream online here.
+View the patient information leaflet for Soolantra online (PDF)

 If you are unsure about anything in the leaflet, speak to your doctor or ask a pharmacist for assistance.

 Just like all medicines, Soolantra cream can cause side effects in some people.
 It’s important to understand the risks associated with your medication so that you can stay safe during your course of treatment.

 Common side effects of using Soolantra cream include:

 Uncommon side effects of using Soolantra cream include:

 If you experience any side effects of Soolantra, regardless of whether they are listed above or in the patient information leaflet, inform your doctor as soon as possible or ask a pharmacist for advice.